Alaska homeschooling laws and requirements

-This is not intended to be legal advice and is distributed for information purposes only.
-Check for updates at your public library or under the Title 14 Education Statues.
+*This is not intended to be legal advice and is distributed for information purposes only.
+Check for updates at the Alaska Department of Education website for Curriculum, Instruction, and Assessment for Home Schools.

 Compulsory attendance – Between 7 and 16 following the beginning of the school year.

-SB 134 passed unanimously both Houses of the Alaska Legislature in April, 1997 and became law on September 2, 1997.
-SB 134 adds an exemption to the Compulsory Education Law in statute allowing children to be homeschooled by a parent or guardian.
+SB 134 passed unanimously both Houses of the Alaska Legislature in April 1997 and became law on September 2, 1997.
+SB 134 adds an exemption to the Compulsory Education Law in the statute allowing children to be homeschooled by a parent or guardian.
 No strings attached.
 See (12) below.

 BASIS Text for CSSB 134(HES)

 SB 134 SO134B